Matthew and the Mandarins: 1980s to 1990s

 In 1980, Tan mentioned the problem with pirating.
 As mentioned in the 16 August issue of Billboard, he said his records had not done as well as expected due to the version by the pirates coming out the day after the official release.

+In 1991, the band was re-formed when Png, the band's former guitar player, suggested Tan to re-form the band.
+The re-formed band included Frisco Lim and bassist Eric Tan.
+The band added evergreens and rock and roll to their repertoire.

 In 1992, EMI released The Very Best of Matthew & the Mandarins which featured "Singapore Cowboy", "Broken lady", "Lucille" and a duet with Sarah Chen, "I Really Don't Want To Know".

 The 27 July 1996 issue of Billboard noted that EMI had released two compilations by Singaporean act The Quests and an album by Matthew & the Mandarins.
 EMI Singapore managing director said that there wasn't any plan to re-launch any careers.
 The albums were just for the fans that remember.

 2000s

 Tan became the subject of Singapore Country, a 2012 documentary by Wee Li Lin in which the film-maker paid tribute to the song as well as the artist.

 On 8 November 2013, The Mandarins were the house band for the Yesterday Once More II concert, held at the Esplanade Concert Hall.
 Tan was also the musical director of the concert which featured Jimmy Chan, Gina Vadham, Henry Suriya, Hillary Francis, Mel and Joe, and Frank and Robyn.

 In 2014, Tan was appearing at the Canberra Country Blues & Roots Festival.
 In addition to playing there, he was one of two artists to receive a Lifetime Achievement Award, the Asia-Pacific Lifetime Achievement Award.

-On 17 June 2015, Reggie Verghese who produced two of their albums died of heart failure.

-On 4 January 2016 the group were at a 2 concert event that featured Sheila De Niro and Anthony Kwah in the afternoon concert.
-The event, the Coffee Morning and Afternoon Tea series had been going for around 13 years.
-They played the morning concert.
-The concert was almost sold out straight away.
+On 4 January 2016 the group performed at a two-concerts event, Coffee Morning & Afternoon Tea, which they performed in the first concert in the morning.
 The group opened with a Johnny Russell composition, "Catfish John".
 They performed another 18 songs which included a Hank Williams song " Bayou Country" and the Tanya Tucker song, "Delta Dawn".
 The last song was "Singapore Cowboy" which had the audience incited the audience's approval and had them singing the refrain and requesting an encore.

 Along with Leonard and the Country Riders, Ferdinands, Rani Tofani, and country rock group, S.A.L.T, they appeared at the two-day Singapore Country Line Dance Festival 2017 which was held at the Far East Square on a Friday and then on Saturday at the Goodman Arts Centre.

 It was announced in The Straits Times on 24 April 2017 that the group was one of the acts appearing at the Singapore Expo that month.